lanbinleo/my-xb/README.md

-# MyXB - Xiaobao Grade Viewer
+# my-xb

-A command-line tool for viewing grades and calculating GPA from the school's Xiaobao system.
+A command-line tool for viewing grades and calculating GPA from the [Tsinglan School Xiaobao](https://tsinglanstudent.schoolis.cn/) system.

+This project is a refactor project of [tls-xb](https://github.com/hey2022/tls-xb), written in golang.
+Claude Code is using in this project, AI generated code appears.

 ## Features